YX-S-Z/WGAN_Intro/index.md

 ### Introduction

 GANs introduces a novel unsupervised training framework for generative models: adversarial learning.
 Given some "real" samples(say images), it simultaneously trains a __generator(G)__ to generate "fake" samples, and a __discriminator(D)__ to distinguish the "real" ones from "fake" ones.
-In the end, **G** will generate samples so real that **D** is unable to discrminate against them.
+In the end, **G** will generate samples so real that **D** is unable to discriminate against them.

 ### Objective Function and its Mathematical Intuition:

-The objective function of GANs is this:
+The objective function of GAN is:

 $$ V(G, D) = \underset{G}{\min} \underset{D}{\max} \underset{x \sim \mathbb{P}_r}{\mathbb{E}}[\log D(x)] + \underset{z \sim \mathbb{P}}{\mathbb{E}}[\log (1-D(G(z)))] $$